sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 Early Buddhist texts were organized, not for reading, but for oral recitation and memorization.
 The overriding concern was to divide the texts into chunks that could be memorized and recited together.
 Since the texts were preserved in memory, they were largely “random access”: a skilled student could instantly recall a passage from anywhere in the texts, without having to flip through the pages or look up an index.
 In this way, the earliest system of organization is a little similar to how we find information today through a search engine.

 It follows from this that we cannot expect early Buddhist texts to be structured sequentially like a modern book.
 But the collections are not random or chaotic.
-They follow their own logic, which can be readily understand.
+They follow their own logic, and if we approach it sympathetically we can discern what that might be.

 Here are some of the structural or formal elements you will encounter in the early Buddhist texts.